amibening/DataNation/README.md

 # DataNation
 DataNation - Turning Dormant Data into Business Assets

-The draft WhitePaper and picth deck are in the docs directory.
+The initial draft WhitePaper and pitch deck are PDFs in the docs directory.